 The RSPCA were able to show one of the six new Crafter vans donated to them by Volkswagen Commercial Vehicles.
 These will be used to transfer rescue animals between centres, helping to manage demand without buying in additional space, and thereby saving over £250,000 per year in boarding fees.

 Milton Keynes Charitable Foundation is one of the longest-standing beneficiaries of Volkswagen Group UK giving.
 On our behalf they manage, and distribute, the Volkswagen Group UK Ltd Fund with the aim of ‘supporting vulnerable members of the Milton Keynes Community’.
-In the year to March 2014 this distributed over £6,000 to four specific projects selected on our behalf.
+Each year they make grants of over £12,000 to specific projects selected on our behalf.
+This is the 30th year that we have supported the Foundation by donating a car to them for their annual raffle, raising far in excess of £1 million since it started.
 Brooklands Farm Primary School joined us in celebration of the first community project put through under the new CSR Policy.
 The school approached us, via one of our members of staff who is also a Governor at the school, to ask for our help in completing a project which involves all year groups in doing the sort of real work which we do every day.
 This included marketing, roadside assistance and even a modern-day update of the original, classic Beetle.
-The project has been a tremendous success, and we will be looking for opportunities to do something similar next year.
+The project has been a tremendous success, and has continued with different projects and visits to encourage pupils to consider future career opportunities.

 Volkswagen Group UK Limited (VWGUK) is proud to be part of a global business that is recognised for its social performance.
 Our CSR Policy makes us different because we care through six aims.
 These are for us to be: